Secodis/TSS-WEB/A_SSDLC_Requirements/02_Secure-Operation.md

 ## 2.4.
 Securing Access to Backend Resources
 1. Every process MUST only have the required permissions to resources such as on the file system or database (least privilege principle).
 Example: “no root permission on databases”.
-2. Access to backend systems MUST be authenticated and authorized in accordance to requirements of 8.13 Service & API Security
+2. Access to backend systems MUST be authenticated and authorized in accordance to requirements of [13 API Security][B_APISEC]
 3. Access to backend systems MUST use dedicated credentials for each system.
 4. Secrets MUST be securely stored and managed (see 8.11 Protection of Secrets)